KJCampos/2FingerInteractiveVertex/README.md

 - Commit with a meaningful message: `git commit -am "Your summary"`.
 - If collaborating remotely, push your branch (e.g., `git push origin <branch>`), then open a pull request.
 - To trial a specific commit locally, use `git checkout <commit-sha>` and run `python app.py` to exercise the full pipeline.

+## Pulling to your personal VS Code
+- Clone the repo locally: `git clone <repo-url> && cd 2FingerInteractiveVertex`.
+- Open the folder in VS Code (`code .`) so the workspace uses the repo root.
+- If you prefer the VS Code GUI: File → Open Folder… and select `2FingerInteractiveVertex`.
+- Install Python 3.11 and the recommended extensions (Python, Pylance) when prompted.
+- Create/activate a virtualenv, then install dependencies (e.g., `pip install -r requirements.txt` if present, otherwise install OpenCV, MediaPipe, VOSK, Taichi per project needs).
+- Run `python app.py` from the VS Code terminal to launch the app; use the debugger by adding a launch config that targets `app.py` with the repo root as the working directory.